 The Summary tab of the Completed Job Details screen displays information about the completed job.
-Click on the View link adjacent to a section to see more information on that particular section.
-Two additional links are available here - Update bounce count and View bounce details (See Section 12.4.1 View Bounce Details for more information).
+Click on View adjacent to a section to see more information on that particular section.
+Two additional links are available here - Update bounce count and View bounce details (See Section 12.4.1 Viewing Bounce Details for more information).